 - Eight ways to increase your child’s motivation to read

 - How to instill ‘habits of mind’ that support children’s development

 - Simple tools to assess your child’s progress

 Children learn to read at different rates.
 The rate at which a child becomes a skilled reader depends on many factors.
-However, despite individual differences, one factor is key for all children: learning time.
-Your child will make the best progress during the 75-day period if you spend an hour per day teaching the foundational skills.
+Whilst we cannot guarantee your child will master the skills in 75 days, we can give you the core strategies you will need to support your child in becoming a reader.
+Your child will make the best progress if you spend an hour per day teaching these foundational skills.

 Our professional learning content was created by Dr. Doug Willms and a team of literacy experts.
 Dr. Willms, a graduate of Stanford University, President of the International Academy of Education, and a Member of the US National Academy of Education will be delivering the course and outlining the most effective learning strategies you can use with your child.